kartheekmedathati/kartheekmedathati.github.io/_pages/about.md

 I was an Applied Research Scientist with Amazon Prime Video in Seattle, WA, USA.
 I have also worked as a PostDoc with Facebook Reality Labs, Redmond, USA.
 I completed my PhD at INRIA-Sophia Antipolis in France.
 I was jointly supervised by [Dr. Pierre Kornprobst](https://team.inria.fr/biovision/pierre-kornprobst/) and [Dr. Guillaume Masson](http://www.int.univ-amu.fr/MASSON-Guillaume).
 I did my bachelors and masters in Electronics and Communications at [IIIT-Hyderabad](https://www.iiit.ac.in/), India.

-I am interested in the following fields:
-- Computer Vision
-- Neuroscience
-- Machine Learning
-- Cognitive Science

-I enjoy working on projects that bridge the gap between cutting edge research and practical implementation.

 ### Highlights